-There are both warm and cool growing Paphs.
-Generally speaking, those with mottled foliage and the strap-leafed, multi-flowered species or hybrids do best in intermediate to warm conditions, preferring daytime temperatures of 70-80 degrees F. and nighttime temperatures of 55°F to 65°F (13°C to 18°C).
+There are both warm and cool growing Paphiopedilum.
+Generally speaking, those with mottled foliage and the strap-leafed, multi-flowered species do best in intermediate to warm conditions, preferring daytime temperatures of 70°F to 80°F (21°C to 27°C), and nighttime temperatures of 55°F to 65°F (13°C to 18°C).
 The mottled leafed varieties do best in a warmer house or apartment and can often bloom twice a year.

 A majority of the cool-growing species are native to India, where they grow at higher elevations.
 Paph.
 Complex hybrids are cool growing and bloom mostly during the winter season.
 These types prefer daytime temperatures of 65°F to 75°F (18°C to 24°C), and nighttime temperatures of 55°F to 62°F (13°C to 17°C).
 They will all tolerate the heat of summer as long as they are regularly watered, shaded and kept in humid conditions.

 Paphiopedilum thrive under high humidity and will benefit from humidity levels between 40% and 70%.
 This can be achieved at home with the use of a humidifier or a Humidity Tray and Grid.
 Just make sure that the plant is not standing in water or the roots will rot.

 As semi-terrestrial orchids, Paphiopedilum like to be kept fairly moist, with the media becoming only slightly damp between waterings.
 During warm dry weather, they may need to be watered 2 times a week.
 These orchids form wilted leaves, yellowed leaf tips, and rapid yellowing throughout the oldest base leaves, when not receiving enough water.
 If this happens, check the root system.
 Over-watering may have caused the roots to rot, thereby depriving the plant from absorbing water.
 If the roots are healthy, you are likely under-watering and should increase your watering schedule accordingly.